EthicalSource/icebreaker/README.md

 [https://icebreaker.dev/](https://icebreaker.dev/)

+# Note from the developers
+This is not exemplary code.
+Icebreaker.dev was hacked together in less than 3 days.

 # Goal
 Force Palantir to make all of their OSS repos on GitHub private, to eliminate complicity opportunities, recruitment opportunities, and general participation opportunities for the company